Newberry County Board of Zoning Appeals 6-6-2023

 The room contains five dispatch consoles – this is where all the action takes place.
 Each console is equipped with four 19-inch flat panel LCD monitors; one for radio, one for the phone system, one for Computer Aided Dispatch (CAD), and one for mapping.
 The last two can also be used for other miscellaneous operations as the necessary.
 There are four dedicated 9•1•1 trunk lines and four administrative lines for non-emergency calls.
 At a single button we can transfer calls to surrounding counties as well as South Carolina Highway Patrol.
 There are also two direct lines to VC Summer Nuclear Station located in Jenkinsville in Fairfield County on the border of Newberry County.

 This room is also the hub of all radio transmissions for the Newberry County Sheriff’s Office, the County’s Volunteer Fire and Rescue Services, Newberry County Memorial Hospital’s EMS, as well as the Police Departments for the cities of Newberry, Prosperity and Whitmire.
 Also, the center operates as a service unit to the Governmental radio, Animal Control, Public Safety, Public Works, and various utility services.
 Although not dispatched by our center, there are also various state law enforcement agencies that provide services to the county and often work with the local services including SLED (South Carolina Law Enforcement Division), SC HP (Highway Patrol), SC DOT (Department of Transportation), and SC DNR (Department of Natural Resources).
-The radio system is capable of receiving and transmitting over VHS and UVS bands as well as 800 megahertz bands.
+The radio system is capable of receiving and transmitting over VHF and UHF bands as well as 800 megahertz bands.

 Our center is prepared to handle all types of severe weather.
 As well as the Weatherwire system provided by the National Weather Service, the center also contains a satellite linked weather system that displays real-time radar images.
 Telecommunicators broadcast severe weather warning to the general public using County-wide public safety radio broadcasts for all watches and warnings.
 In the event of a tornado warning, several sirens located within the county are activated from this room.